breliu-dv/KnightQuest/README.md

 - Easy Scene - This Scene provides "Easy Difficulty" gameplay where their less enemies and the enemies are weaker.
 - Ending Scene - This Scene provides "Ending Menu Scene" where it asks the player to play again or go back to the main menu.
 - Hard Scene - This Scene provides "Hard Difficulty" gameplay where their more enemies and the enemies are stronger than "Medium Difficulty".
+The difference with this difficulty is that the enemies will respawn to its own position when the player dies.
 - MainMenu Scene -  This Scene provides three things "Play Game", "Controls" and "Quit" button.
 - Medium Scene - This Scene provides "Medium Difficulty" gameplay where their more enemies and the enemies are stronger than "Easy Difficulty".